Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 You can speed the process by keeping the container covered to hold in moisture has the leaf sprouts.

-An easier way to grow Echeveria is to separate the offsets (pups) that grow from the roots of the parent plant.
+An easier way to grow Echeveria setosa is to separate the offsets in spring that grow from the roots of the parent mother plant.

-It is easy to pull these off and repot them in their own pot of cactus mix.
+It is easy to pull these pups off and repot them in their own pot of cactus mix.
 Follow repotting instructions as if you were planting a mature plant.
+The same holds true for stem cuttings.

 Echeveria Setosa Mexican Firecracker Pest or Disease Problems